rishabh1244/trading-system/README.md

 p95 latency:            ~989 ms
 ```

-The remaining failed requests are being investigated.
-The current load test exposes a deadlock under concurrent load, which is being worked on.
+The remaining failed are caused due to deadlock under concurrent load, which is being worked on. (for more info see issues/deadlock_faliure.txt)

 ## Performance Instrumentation